Last time I did a post about determining the yarn weight so

 Super Chunky

-Very thick, ideal for modern knit and crochet designs, ideal for beginners as well but costly.
+Very thick, ideal for modern knit and crochet designs, ideal for

 15mm and above